ravendb/docs/version_2/docs/studio/multi-database.markdown

 ## Database Settings
 In order to get to the settings page of a database you have 2 options:
-1) Press the cog wheel icon next to the RavenDB logo in the top, from any page, in order to get to the settings of the selected database
+1) Press the cog wheel icon next to the RavenDB logo in the top, from any page, in order to get to the settings of the selected database:
 ![Databases Fig 12](Images/studio_databases_12.PNG)
-2) In the databases page, right-click on the database you wish to see the settings for and select "Edit settings"
+2) In the databases page, right-click on the database you wish to see the settings for and select "Edit settings":
 ![Databases Fig 8](Images/studio_databases_8.PNG)

 Now you will arrive to the "Settings" page: